automl/neps/docs/reference/neps_run.md

     ├── configs
     │   ├── config_1
     │   │   ├── config.yaml     # The configuration
     │   │   ├── report.yaml     # The results of this run, if any
     │   │   └── metadata.json   # Metadata about this run, such as state and times
     │   └── config_2
     │       ├── config.yaml
     │       └── metadata.json
-    ├── summary_csv             # Only if post_run_summary=True
+    ├── summary                 # Only if post_run_summary=True
-    │  ├── config_data.csv
+    │  ├── full.csv
-    │  └── run_status.csv
+    │  └── short.csv
     ├── optimizer_info.yaml     # The optimizer's configuration
     └── optimizer_state.pkl     # The optimizer's state, shared between workers
     ```